-If a gas-type conversion is required, then please order a gas conversion kit from your local retailer.
+THIS APPLIANCE IS CONFIGURED TO OPERATE ON A NG, ULPG, or PROPANE.
+If a gas type conversion is required, please contact Escea to request the necessary parts.
 Follow the steps on the following pages to change from NG to ULPG/Propane or vice versa.

 WARNING: The regulator that is supplied with the fire MUST NOT BE REMOVED.
 Removal of the regulator, or replacing it with one not intended for use with this Escea fire, will void the limited appliance warranty.

 Turn off power and gas first.